wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 In support of this effort NI (for LabVIEW) and FIRST/WPI (for Java/C++) have developed mechanisms that should make it easy for vendors to plug their code into the WPILib software and for teams to use that code once it has been installed.
 A brief description of how the system works for each language can be found below.

-The Mechanism - LabVIEW
-^^^^^^^^^^^^^^^^^^^^^^^

-For LabVIEW teams, you may notice a few new Third Party items on various palettes (specifically, one in :guilabel:`Actuators`, one in :guilabel:`Actuators` -> :guilabel:`Motor Control` labeled :guilabel:`CAN Motor`, and one in :guilabel:`Sensors`).
-These correspond to folders in ``C:\Program Files\National Instruments\LabVIEW 2016\vi.lib\Rock Robotics\WPI\Third Party``.

-For a library to insert VI’s in these palettes, they simply make a subfolder in one of these three "Third Party" folders containing their VIs and they will be added automatically.
-To control the appearance of the palette (have some VI’s not show up, set the Icon for the folder, etc.) there is a process to create a ``dir.mnu`` file for your directory.
-We will be working on documenting that process shortly.

-To use installed "Third Party" libraries, simply locate the VIs in one of these 3 locations and drag them into your project as you would with any other VI.

 The Mechanism - Java/C++
 ^^^^^^^^^^^^^^^^^^^^^^^^